 Reflective Teaching (RT) is a self-assessment of teaching, wherein an instructor examines their pedagogy, articulates reasons and strengths for their strategies, and identifies areas for revision or improvement.
 RT involves an examination both of one’s underlying beliefs about teaching and learning and their alignment with actual classroom practice, throughout a course and afterwards.
 RT operates as an umbrella term denoting a variety of practices, including teaching inventories and observation protocols, self-assessments, and consideration of student evaluations.

-When teaching reflectively, instructors consistently review their teaching and problem-solve for solutions to recurring issues, rather than relying on unchanging, established personal norms.
-Instructors have available a variety of data sources to reflect upon their teaching, ranging from low-key to formal, and personal to inter-collegial.
+When teaching reflectively, instructors think critically about their teaching and problem-solve for solutions to recurring issues, rather than relying on unchanging, established personal norms.
+This critical analysis can draw on a variety of sources: Brookfield (2017) lays out four crucial sources, including “students’ eyes, colleagues’ perceptions, personal experience, and theory and research.”
+Instructors can use a variety of tools and approaches to learn from these sources and reflect upon their teaching, ranging from low-key to formal, and personal to inter-collegial.

 - Reflection Journals: A reflection journal allows instructors to capture details of their teaching directly after class, and read an ongoing narrative of their teaching across terms and years.
 Taking 5 or so minutes after class, the instructor writes thoughts on the day’s lesson (typing or handwriting works, although handwriting often supports better memory and reflection).
 Instructors might reflect on the following questions: What went well today?
 What could I have done differently?
 How will I modify my instruction in the future?